 The entity representation MAY include references to existing entities as well as content for new related entities, but MUST NOT contain content for existing related entities.
 The result of the operation is the entity with relationships to all included references to existing entities as well as all related entities created inline.
-If the key properties for an entity include key properties of a directly related entity, those related entities.
-MUST be included either as references to existing entities or as content for new related entities.
+If the key properties for an entity include key properties of a directly related entity, those related entities MUST be included either as references to existing entities.